codatio/codat-docs/docs/lending/functions/data-upload.md

 To upload your customer's banking data using our API, follow these steps:

-1. **Create Data Connection**
+1. **Create data connection**

-First, [create a data connection](/lending-api#/operations/create-connection) for the company.
-The platform key for a 'Banking Data Upload' connection is `zpqy`.
+First, use the [Create a data connection](/lending-api#/operations/create-connection) endpoint to establish a new data connection for the company.
+Use `zpqy` as the platform key in the request body.

 2. **Set upload configuration**